JavaIsNotHard/Notes/Distributed-System/UDS/Coordination Avoidance.md

 replicate data without needing consensus

 state machine replication requires two main ingredients
-1. a broadcast protocol that guarantees that every replica receives the request in the same order
+1. a broadcast protocol that guarantees that every replica receives the request in the same order i.e total order broadcast protocol
 2. a deterministic function that handles updates on each replica

 ## Broadcast protocol